Vitamin C and its Benefits

 Synthetic vs. Natural Ascorbic Acid

-Ascorbic acid occurs naturally in many fruits and vegetables, so you can get your daily vitamin C intake from foods too.
+Ascorbic acid occurs naturally in many fruits and vegetables, like amla fruit and oranges, so you can get your daily vitamin C intake from foods too.
 But if you have trouble meeting your daily intake requirements of vitamin C from food alone, ascorbic acid supplements can help you fill that gap.
 There are no bioavailability differences between the ascorbic acid in your morning glass of orange juice and synthetic ascorbic acid in vitamin C supplements.
 They are chemically identical.1,7

 So, whether you get your vitamin C from red bell peppers (surprisingly high in vitamin C!) or a supplement, you’re set.
 But, remember that foods high in vitamin C often contain other healthy nutrients as well and supplements are intended to be taken in addition to a well-balanced diet.
 Here are some healthy foods that are high in vitamin C.